PredixDev/PredixMobileUIKit/README.md

 The PredixMobileUIKit repo includes a demonstration project: PredixMobileUIKitDemo.
 This project can show you usage of some of the PredixMobileUIKit provided views.

+Documentation
+====
+The framework is fully documented for Xcode's quick help.
+Additionally, full online documentation can be found here: [documentation site](http://predixdev.github.io/PredixMobileUIKit/)

 ---